Mobile marketing automation: Best practices for driving growth

-Geo-fencing: These are campaigns based on a user’s GPS location.
+**Geo-fencing: **These are campaigns based on a user’s GPS location.
 There is a designated area of interest, such as a store location, with a “fence” that outlines the radius in which a campaign is active.
-When a user enters the area of interest, MMA can be used to automatically send a relevant promotional message (this could be in-app or via SMS).
+When a user enters the area of interest, automation can be used to automatically send a relevant promotional message (this could be in-app or via SMS).
 There are numerous case studies that highlight how powerful geofencing can be as an automated marketing tool.
 For example, Salesforce found that 80% of consumers would like to receive location-based alerts, while research from MDG Advertising found that 73% of users complete a call to action after receiving a message related to a nearby location.

 Proximity-based campaigns: These campaigns work in a similar manner to geofencing: instead of a virtual fence, proximity-based campaigns utilize hardware that emits Bluetooth signals.
 Once in range, the user will receive a relevant promotional message.

 The success of location-based campaigns is also shown in eMarketer’s Location Intelligence 2019 report.
-This study shows that users are willing to share location data with marketers as long as there is an “exchange for some type of value,” so remember to make it immediately clear how this benefits the user.
+This study shows that users are willing to share location data with marketers as long as there is an “exchange for some type of value,” so remember to make it immediately clear how your offer benefits the user.
 This creates a win-win scenario for you and your users, whereby you can improve the user experience while generating conversions and gaining a greater understanding of customer demand.

 3. A/B test your onboarding experience

-A/B testing is synonymous with MMA, and one of the key areas in which you should perform these tests is your app’s onboarding experience.
+A/B testing is nearly synonymous with automation, and one of the key areas in which you should perform these tests is your app’s onboarding experience.
 In our latest Global App Trends report, we found that from the time of install to Day 1, apps will lose an average of 69% of their users, highlighting the importance of efficient onboarding.
 This can be done by segmenting users into cohorts and observing what works best for users with particular traits.

 For more details on what makes a “good” retention rate, you can gain further insight with our in-depth article dedicated to finding benchmarks for retention on Day 1, Day 2, Day 7 and Day 30.